 Things to know before visiting Indonesia

-Are you planning to visit Indonesia?
+Are you planning Indonesia trip from India?
 Do you want to know how to plan the international tour in cheapest way?
 I have seen many people visits Bali/ any international tour for South East ASIAN countries for 3-4 days, giving the travel agents/ spends at least 30-45 thousand per person, however if you use these tips and plan yourself, you can save at least 20 thousand.
 I searched in many blogs for those information, some I have learned from reading blogs, some I have learned from my experience.
 So I thought to put those points through this post- Things to know before visiting Indonesia or any of your first international trip.

 - For Flights: I started searching the flight deals almost one month before my travel date.
 Don’t try to book before two months, as the price can be same or even more if you book too early.
 You can search in makemytrip.com , www.easemytrip.com , however I got best deals in www.via.com and found that for international flights www.via.com is better option where you will get lot cheaper flight than MakeMyTrip and goibibo or easemytrip.
 Thanks to Scoot Airways that offers cheap flights to many international destinations, I got the return tickets for 12500/-.
 You can request your lowest fare option with flexible date option in Google flights.
 You will get email notifications when the price will decrease.